MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

       --force, -O           Force an action without prompt --no-color, -w        Remove color into terminal
       --explain-error, -x   Print python traceback
+      --keytype {rsa,ed25519}, -k {rsa,ed25519}
+                            Kind of public/private key to use or generate

    Init configuration:
       --new, -n             Generate new configuration